Set up bookable resources in Dynamics 365 Field Service

 Select a Characteristic from the lookup.

 Select a Rating Value that represents the resource's proficiency in that skill.
-This can be a simple 1 to 10 rating, or even represent the score on a certification exam.
+This can be a 1-to-10 rating, or even represent the score on a certification exam.

 - Rating value can be left blank.